MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/active-directory-domain-join-troubleshooting-guidance.md

 2. Verify that all DNS servers configured on the client host the required zones and valid records for a DC in the target domain.
 Check for the following misconfigurations:
    - Forward lookup zone for the target AD domain is missing.
-   - The *_msdcs* forword lookup zone is missing.
+   - The *_msdcs* forward lookup zone is missing.
-   - The *_msdcs.\<Forest Root Domain>* zone doesn't contain an Lightweight Directory Access Protocol (LDAP) SRV record for a DC in the target domain.
+   - The *_msdcs.\<Forest Root Domain>* zone doesn't contain a Lightweight Directory Access Protocol (LDAP) SRV record for a DC in the target domain.
    - Host A record is missing from the target AD domain zone.
    - Host A record is present but contains the wrong IP address for the target DC.
    - The host A record is present but was registered by a network interface that isn't accessible to the client computer.